-Opportuni ty driver Descriptio n Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt is an attractive option for activities that use water as a raw material and generate significant quantities of effluent.
-Change in precipitation extremes and droughts The recent drought conditions experience d in Southern Africa has had significant impacts on the agricultural sector.
-Increased demand for existing products/servic es Up to 1 year Direct Virtually certain High The estimated financial implication of increased products has not yet been assessed.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management raw material and generate significant quantities of effluent.
+Change in precipitation extremes and droughts The recent drought conditions experienced in Southern Africa has had significant impacts on the agricultural sector.
+AECI has identified this as an opportunity by providing products to farmers that can provide supplements to livestock that has been lacking due to the drought conditions.
+The drought conditions currently being experienced around the country will increase the prevalence of Increased demand for existing products/services Up to 1 year Direct Virtually certain High The estimated financial implication of increased products has not yet been assessed.
 Savannah grazing supplements were launched recently by Chemfit, a division of AECI, to farmers in the Karoo.
-The supplement The revenue from the sales of the new Savannah range have not been estimated yet as the product has recently been launched.
+The supplement can be used by farmers to counteract the effects of dry, woody stalks in grass due to the drought.
+(To be updated by Ryan) The revenue from the sales of the new Savannah range have not been estimated yet as the product has recently been launched.